gavinlyonsrepo/NOKIA5110_TEXT/README.md

 There are two  banks in the LCD, data and commands.
-This function sets the DC pin high or low depending, and then sends the data byte The first byte is one(data) or zero(cmd) , second byte data
+This function sets the DC pin high or low depending, and then sends the data byte The first byte is one(data) or zero(cmd) , second byte data. prints the byte down from current position , It is used internally to draw cols of characters it can be used to create vertical lines or patterns.

 6. LCDString(const char * characters);